terminusdb/terminusdb/README.md

-# RegulumDB
+# TerminusDB

-RegulumDB open source model driven graph database for knowledge graph representation designed specifically for the web-age.
+TerminusDB open source model driven graph database for knowledge graph representation designed specifically for the web-age.

-RegulumDB features a RESTful API for interacting with knowledge graphs via the JSON-LD exchange format.
+TerminusDB features a RESTful API for interacting with knowledge graphs via the JSON-LD exchange format.
 This means you can easily string together applications within your own toolchain which utilise the powerful features of graph search and graph storage.